 Check out the lower left hand side of every page of this website for all the social links and to subscribe to our email updates!

-Please be aware that the hotel is not completely closed off to the public, so we ask that your dress be both “street legal” and respectful of those not attending the event when in public areas: no bare breasts for women and no bare butt cheeks or exposed genitalia for any one.
+Please be aware that even though we have sold out the hotel and the space is entirely ours, we ask that your dress be both “street legal” and respectful of the hotel staff who have not consented to see your parts or your play.
 The bottom line is, if you wouldn’t wear it out on a public street, please don’t wear it in the public areas of the hotel.
 These dress guidelines are in effect in the hotel lobby, the hotel restaurant, pool area, and in all hotel hallways.
-It is especially important that all South Plains attendees follow these guidelines when going to and from the play parties.
+It is especially important that all South Plains attendees follow these guidelines especially when going to and from the play parties.

 South Plains is proud to offer an exciting and varied selection of vendors each year.
 If you’d like to join us, please go to our Vendor Page and send us your application.
 Please note that we do NOT select our vendors on a “first come-first serve” basis – we select vendors based on product type, diversity, uniqueness, etc.